PritK99/Pixels/Neural networks and deep learning/1_neural networks/Week_2/Readme.md

 ### Notes

-The entire theory and working of code is explained in the Logiestic_Regression_with_a_neural_network assignment For notes and referances,<a href= "https://aman.ai/coursera-dl/neural-networks-and-deep-learning/"> click here </a>.
+The entire theory and working of code is explained in the Logistic_Regression_with_a_neural_network assignment For notes and referances,<a href= "https://aman.ai/coursera-dl/neural-networks-and-deep-learning/"> click here </a>.